Connected upward, yet pulled downward.

 A seriously real spiritual battle had pulled my soul in various directions.
 Trying to eclipse Him.
 Derailing me away from His plan and goodness, away from the Light of the world.

 But then . . .
 He stepped in.
 And the deep-dive into the soul’s restoration in Him began—again.

-It’s the back-and-forth struggles that can get frustrating, right?
-Let’s take a closer look behind the scenes of your soul battle and mine.
+It’s those back-and-forth struggles that can get frustrating, right?
+Understanding what’s going on behind the scenes of your soul’s battle can help . . .

 WHAT’S WARRING WITHIN